The Kali Ghat Temple: Where Time Bows to Mahakali

 What Are Shakti Pithas?

-His deliberate omission stemmed from deep-seated anger against them.
+His deliberate omission stemmed from his deep-seated anger against Lord Shiva, whom Ma Sati chose to marry against his wish.

-Unable to endure this disrespect, Devi Sati chose to visit the Yagna despite Lord Shiva’s warnings that the outcome would not be auspicious.
+However, believing that a daughter shouldn’t require any invitation to visit her father’s abode at any time, Devi Sati chose to visit the Yagna — despite Lord Shiva’s warnings that the outcome would not be auspicious.

 At the Yagna, what unfolded was heartbreaking.
 King Daksha berated Devi Sati for coming uninvited and insulted Lord Shiva, wounding Her deeply.

-Unable to bear the humiliations hurled by Her own father in front of the divine assembly, She immolated Herself in the very fire ritual the king was conducting.
+Unable to bear the humiliations hurled at Her husband by Her own father in front of the divine assembly, She immolated Herself in the very fire ritual the king was conducting.

 As Lord Shiva had warned, the outcome was catastrophic.

-Grief-stricken and enraged, He began the Tandava — the cosmic dance of destruction — while carrying Devi Sati’s lifeless body in His arms.
+The grief-stricken and enraged Lord Shiva then began the Tandava — the cosmic dance of destruction — while carrying Devi Sati’s lifeless body in His arms.

 To pacify Lord Shiva and save the cosmos, Lord Vishnu used his Sudarshan Chakra to cut Her body into pieces.

-According to the Devi Bhagavata Purana and the Kalika Purana, 51 parts of Her body fell across the Indian subcontinent.
+According to the Devi Bhagavata Purana, 51 parts of Her body fell across the Indian subcontinent.

 Each spot where a part landed became a Shakti Pitha — a revered seat of divine feminine power.